Siphon880gh/davinci-resolve-scripter/README.md

 ### **Motion Effects:**

+5. You now have created two timelines in the Media Pool.
+You need to do some things with these two timelines until DaVinci fixes the fusion negative frames bug that prevents motion effects (Zooms and Pans) from working on imported timelines.

-5. You now have created two timelines.
-On the python generated timeline, copy all the clips of the track to your clipboard.
-Then on the imported timeline, create a new video track and paste the clips there.
+Open the python generated timeline, and copy all track's clips into your clipboard.
+Then open the imported timeline, create a new video track, and finally paste the clips there.

 - Tip: You may want to isolate the new video track in order to select that video track to paste into (Option click the Audio Track Selector if on Mac).
 I suggest you are pasting into a Video Track 2.
 - Tip: You may want to click Magnet icon to turn on snap mode.

-6. Adjust the durations of V2 clips to match the imported clips.
+6. Adjust the durations of each V2 track's generated clips to match each V1 track's imported clips.

 Then drag and drop the transitions from the V1 clips to the V2 clips.

-Then you may delete the imported timeline so the new adjusted python timeline remains.
-You will notice that the V2 track gets turned into a V1 track by name, important because the next step of applying the code lets you select the video track, and we'll keep it as video track 1.
+Then you may delete the imported track (V1) so that the modified generated timeline remains.
+You'll notice the remaining video track changes label from V2 to V1.

 - Tip: You can adjust the durations of all clips on the track simultaneously by selecting all thoes clips, then turning on Trim mode (T), and then changing one of the clip's duration (Either right click -> Change Clip Duration, or CMD+D on Mac)

 Explanation: As of DaVinci 19.0.1 build 6, there is still a bug where all imported timelines will have fusion set to a negative frame (go look into Fusion page), which will make your motion effects fail.
 Until DaVinci fixed this bug (which started in 2021 as far as I know), this workaround of manipulating two tracks is required.

 7. Now we apply the code for motion effects which will be done through Fusion's engine.
 Adjust `motion__input_scripts/apply_motion_effects_2_select.py` firstly which video track - and we'll keep it video track 1 - and then which clip you want to have which motion effects.
-Look into fusion_compiled for the .comp files that our API will load.
+Look into fusion_loads/ for the .comp files that our API will load.
 First clip would be index 1, second clip would be index 2, etc. For each clip index, there needs to be a path to the effects .comp file.
 These fusion composition files are generated from `motion__input_scripts/index.html`based off as few templates as possible at fusion_templates/.

 If using `motion__input_scripts/index.html` to generate specific fusion effect .comp files by fps and clip duration, make sure to input those settings and click "Refresh Below" button before saving the generated .comp files from the index.html dashboard.
 The fusion comps are zoom effects, as well as zoom pans to corners and sides.
 Btw, you have to open that index.html with a php server (Eg. MAMP)

-I recommend matching motion effects to what images make sense (for example if the focus should be at the top right of a picture, then you zoom-pan to the top right corner - fusion_compiled/10secs-24fps/zoompan_trc.comp).
-The motion effects needs to match the duration and fps of your clip, which you can see in the filepath (eg. "fusion_compiled/10secs-24fps/..")
+I recommend matching motion effects to what images make sense (for example if the focus should be at the top right of a picture, then you zoom-pan to the top right corner - fusion_loads/10secs-24fps/zoompan_trc.comp).
+The motion effects needs to match the duration and fps of your clip, which you can see in the filepath (eg. "fusion_loads/10secs-24fps/..")

-8. Copying and pasting into console the contents of `unassemble__drop_scripts/apply_motion_effects_1.py`.
+8. Copying and pasting into console the contents of `unassemble__drop_scripts/apply_motion_effects_1.py` - no need to adjust any values in that script.
 Then next, copying and pasting into console the script you adjusted from `unassemble__drop_scripts/apply_motion_effects_2_select.py`

 Explanation: Free Davinci Resolve nerfed their APIs in various ways.
 Many Fusion composition related API does not work in a python file, but can be directly inputted into the DaVinco console even though it is using the python language.

 9. If a fusion motion effect fails to apply (The console outputted `Difficult applying motion effect because this clip has no Fusion comp?
 Skipping this clip...`), you can drag and drop from fusion_drops/ directly into the Fusion screen, then manually make sure the MediaIn and MediaOut nodes are connected to it.

-10. That's it.
-You can now render your video.

-- I recommend templatizing what you have: Bear in mind the named files.
-Your next project you can have the same filenames.
-If in the next project you delete the media pool files then upload your new media with the same filenames, you can conform the timeline clips to relink to the current assets!
-You'd have to right click the timeline clips -> Untick "Conform Lock Enabled".
-Then you can right click the current timeline asset in the media pool -> Timelines -> Reconform From Bins.
-You could simplify things even further by using this same project but having different bins, which are just folders you create under "Master" to the left of the media pool.
-This works very well if you have the same types of videos you make (eg. shorts video with 5 second images that zoom/pan as you speak on top of it).

 ### **Automatic Subtitle Track OR Text+ Subtitle Clips:**
-You have audio and you want subtitles or centered text to help the reader read along the narration.
+10. If you have audio and you want subtitles or centered text to help the reader read along the narration, this section applies to you.
+Otherwise, you can skip this section.

 Either your audio is a voice recording or speech-to-text (Hint if you are creating faceless youtube videos at mass).

 You can generate subtitles from your audio clip in the media pool.
 On the free DaVinci, you do NOT have audio transcription feature (Box select -> Right click -> Audio Transcription).
 If you're on the free version, you can use my script at `subtitle_from_audio/generate.py` to generate a SRT subtitle file.